Run a Benchmark

 • ANTHROPIC_API_KEY set in the environment

-• @forwardimpact/libeval (ships fit-eval, fit-trace, and fit-benchmark).
-Install globally with npm install -g @forwardimpact/libeval, or invoke ephemerally in CI with npx --yes @forwardimpact/libeval fit-benchmark ...
+• @forwardimpact/libharness (ships fit-harness, fit-trace, and fit-benchmark).
+Install globally with npm install -g @forwardimpact/libharness, or invoke ephemerally in CI with npx --yes @forwardimpact/libharness fit-benchmark ...

 Author a Task Family